 Roberto D Amico,with a degree in statistics from ‘La Sapienza’ Univerity Rome , postgraduate course in pharmacology and a PhD in Public Health, is an associate professor in Biostatistics at University of Modena and Reggio Emilia and the director of the Italian Cochrane Centre.
 He is a member of the Ethics Committee at ‘Ospedale Maggiore’ in Bologna and also for the commission overseeing the clinical experimentation in the Department of Oncology and Haematology at the Policlinic of Modena.
 His areas of professional expertise include: a) methodology of clinical research and epidemiology; b) methodology of systematic reviews and meta-analysis of efficacy and diagnostic accuracy studies; c) analysis of the quality and reliability of medical literature; d) evaluation of the performances of models; e) evaluation of the quality and reliability of the results from non randomized studies. , postgraduate course in pharmacology and a PhD in Public Health, is an associate professor in Biostatistics at University of Modena and Reggio Emilia and the director of the Italian Cochrane Centre.
 He is a member of the Ethics Committee at ‘Ospedale Maggiore’ in Bologna and also for the commission overseeing the clinical experimentation in the Department of Oncology and Haematology at the Policlinic of Modena.
 His areas of professional expertise include: a) methodology of clinical research and epidemiology; b) methodology of systematic reviews and meta-analysis of efficacy and diagnostic accuracy studies; c) analysis of the quality and reliability of medical literature; d) evaluation of the performances of models; e) evaluation of the quality and reliability of the results from non randomized studies.

-Soumyadeep Bhaumik is a medical doctor and an international public health specialist in India .
+Soumyadeep Bhaumik is a medical doctor and an international public health specialist .
+He currently works in The George Institute for Global Health-India .
 Soumyadeep co-ordinates activities within the group and is involved with the capacity building and engagement activities of the group.

 Soumyadeep has extensive experience in teaching and conducting evidence syntheses , including consulting for leading international and national agencies.Apart from evidence syntheses and priority setting his research interests include clinical practice guideline development, program implementation, equity, neglected tropical disease and health policy.
 Soumyadeep is also an Analyses Advisor, The BMJ and Associate Editor (social media), BMJ Global Health.